Lacrymology/states/cron/doc/index.rst

 Cron
 ====

 ..
+TODO
+..
+More can be find at official `Amavisd page`_.

+..
 Copied from http://en.wikipedia.org/wiki/Cron on 2014-12-13

 The software utility Cron is a time-based job scheduler in Unix-like computer